 We know it can be intimidating to be the new guy or girl, so here are some questions and answers to help you feel more comfortable when you visit.
 We can’t wait to meet you!

 Where is The Village located?

-We moved into our new church home May 29, 2016, at 8965 S. Bell Road, Minooka, Illinois 60447.
-You can find us next to Westwinds Estates just north of the Rt.
+You can find us at 8965 S. Bell Rd, in Minooka, Illinois.
+We’re right next to Westwinds Estates just north of the Rt.
 6 & Bell Road intersection.
 Get driving directions…

 When are services?